ERYAsylum/Torchlight-2-WASD-and-more/README.md

 An experimental optional controller support addon is also available.
 It requires the main WASD mod and adds controller input on top of it, including left stick movement, right stick real mouse control, configurable buttons, and a separate configuration tool.

+Please note that the mod relies heavily on Windows-specific logic.
+It targets Windows 10 and later.
+I do not have a Steam Deck or SteamOS hardware to test or develop this part of the mod.
+Therefore, I do not plan to target that platform at this time.

 ## Important Keybinding Notice

 Before installing any component of this mod, it is recommended to set up your Torchlight II key bindings with the WASD/ZQSD movement scheme in mind.
 To avoid duplicate inputs or key overlaps, free the movement keys you plan to use for the mod and reassign any existing in-game actions that already use those keys.